aprs434/aprs434.github.io/README.md

 where: $n$ is the number of bits; not bytes.

-Due to the LoRa symbol encoding scheme, airtime gains occur in steps of 5&nbsp;bytes when the spreading factor is SF12 and the bandwidth 125&nbsp;kHz (CR=1, CRC=on).
+Due to the LoRa symbol encoding scheme, airtime gains occur in steps of 5&nbsp;bytes when the spreading factor is SF12 and the bandwidth 125&nbsp;kHz (CR=1, explicit header, CRC=on).
 This is depicted as the stepped top trace on the figure below.
 (Adapted from [airtime-calculator](https://avbentem.github.io/airtime-calculator/ttn/eu868/4,14).)

 ![Figure 1: The top trace is for SF12BW125.
 The dot represents a total payload of 18 bytes as proposed for geolocation packets with compression.](lora.airtime-payload.18bytes.png)